fabioeletto/portfolio_website_v1/README.md

 This will start the webpack-dev-server, and the site will be available on your local network at `http://localhost:8080`.
 The server supports hot-reloading, so any changes made will be reflected automatically.

 ## Build
 Build is currently not working.
-Feel free to contribute and fix it.
+Feel free to contribute :)